This week’s guest for Friday Five is Thom Lane. Thanks for visiting the blog, Thom!

 If a genie granted you three wishes, what would they be?

 Heh.
-I’d find it hard not to wish for eternal youth, because I’m insatiably curious and I really, really want to know what happens to humankind in the far far future; and I might well wish that I’d been into bitcoins in the very early days, because an awful lot of money would make things so much easier, for myself and all my friends; and then of course I’d wish for three more wishes, because I’m not a fool, y’know.
+I’d find it hard not to wish for eternal youth, because I’m insatiably curious and I really, really want to know what happens to humankind in the far far future; and I might well wish that I’d been into bitcoins in the very early days, because an awful lot of money would make things so much easier, for myself and all my friends.
+Digital currency is such a mysterious concept that it’s still intriguing me to look into it and perhaps look at how to Bitcoin kaufen Paypal.
+Then, of course, I’d wish for three more wishes, because I’m not a fool, y’know.

 What is the best writing advice you can give?